 - Yarn bombing: Bio Sesia yarn is a fantastic choice for yarn bombing projects.
 Some environmentalists believe that yarn bombing with acrylic yarn is a horrific idea since acrylic yarns are not biodegradable, recyclable or environmentally friendly in any way.

 Pattern Support for Bio Sesia Yarn

-There are some truly lovely patterns available that feature Bio Sesia as the suggested yarn.
+In addition to this necklace, there are plenty of other truly lovely patterns available that feature Bio Sesia as the suggested yarn.
 The Plymouth Yarn Company website offers multiple possibilities for ladies’ garments, tops and baby clothes.
 Independent designers have also produced some gorgeous patterns with this yarn.
-I’m in the process of designing with this yarn, and I’m excited about the patterns I’ll be making available with it soon.

 Things to Be Aware of Before You Buy Bio Sesia Yarn